hardware

 Thanks Nyko, now I have an unusable Xbox!

-You guys probably saw my wood Oblivion Xbox 360 wrap I posted a little while ago.
+A little while ago, I wrapped my 360 in a wood Oblivion Xbox 360 skin.
 Lately, I've been getting more RROD's than usual.
 I'd be in the midst of a game and it'd shut off with three red flashing red rings.
 I've had the Nyko Intercooler on my Xbox for the last couple years and, I thought, would make the RROD problem go away.
 Apparently not.
 So today, I took off the Intercooler.

 Dual Xeon build